Where Premises Liability Accidents Occur in Jackson, MS

 Liability for Casinos

-Every year, tourists from around the world flock to Mississippi casinos to gamble and enjoy other diversions.
+Every year, tourists from around the world flock to Jackson casinos to gamble and enjoy other diversions.
 Unfortunately, a day at the casino can quickly result in serious and lasting injuries when accidents occur.

 Like other property owners, casino owners and employees have a legal duty to keep guests safe and do everything they can to prevent accidents.
 When an injury or violent crime occurs due to the negligence or careless actions of the owner or an employee, the casino may be able to be held legally responsible.